Satisfyer (Pro 2, 2, Pro Penguin) Comparison Review

 April 29th, 2010

 By now, most of you have heard of the Vida vibrators, a new line of silicone+metal sex toys with fancy designs and an impressive site to boot.
 They’re working hard at PR, too, with a mysterious Twitter account and appearances with celebrities.
-They really want you to believe that these vibrators–Lussuria, Vanta, Zara and Urja–are the new “it” thing and, I admit, I was drawn in and in case you are too, here’s the low down.
+They really want you to believe that these vibrators–Lussuria, Vanta, Zara, and Urja–are the new “it” thing, and I admit, I was drawn in, and in case you are too, here’s the low down.

 To turn on the vibrator, simply press the button once.
 A pale pink light around the button and the pink “border” part both light up.
 Pressing the button pages through 5 settings of steady vibrations and then back to the lowest.
 These vibrations are fairly strong but become much too buzzy as you increase strength.
-The button must be pressed and held to turn off Lussuria but this will also turn it up 1 level higher which is kind of annoying.
+The button must be pressed and held to turn off Lussuria, but this will also turn it up 1 level higher, which is kind of annoying.
 If, for some reason, I needed to turn it off quickly, it would get louder before turning off.

 This sex toy review sponsored by Adult Sex Toys : over 8,000 sex toys and adult toys to choose from.